BagritsevichStepan/wt-test-task1-plugin/README.md

 # Link Library Plugin
 The repository contains a solution of the test task in [WebTeam](https://internship.jetbrains.com/projects/1332/).

+The plugin impelements Link Library for IntelliJ IDEA, you can save your links and open them directly in the editor.

 *Implemented with Kotlin*

 ## Links